awebfactory/react-pathways/README.md

 $ npm install
 ```

-### Build mode
+### Build only mode

-In order to transpile ES6, JSX and CSS pre-processor files found in `src`, on a one-time basis, producing a `public/js/bundle.js` file ready to be run locally with `npm start` or for deployment on a server, do:
+In order to transpile ES6, JSX found in `src` and CSS pre-processor files found in `styles`, on a one-time basis, producing a `public/js/bundle.js` file and a `public/css/main.css` file ready to be run locally with `npm start` or for deployment on a server, do:

 ```
 $ npm run build